Gelbe Flecken

 • Overwatering: Waterlogging leads to a lack of oxygen in the roots, causing leaves to develop yellow spots or edges.

-• Drought: Too little water causes desiccation stress, which can cause yellow spots.
+• Dryness: Too little water causes desiccation stress, which can trigger yellow spots.

-• Nitrogen deficiency: Leaves yellow evenly or show yellow spots, while the leaf veins often remain green.
+• Nitrogen deficiency: Leaves yellow uniformly or show yellow spots, while the leaf veins often remain green.

-• Iron deficiency: Young leaves develop yellow spaces while the veins remain green (chlorosis).
+• Iron deficiency: Young leaves develop yellow spaces between the leaves, while the veins remain green (chlorosis).

 • Potassium or magnesium deficiency: Yellow spots first appear on older leaves.